Canadian heraldry: State and national

-The Royal Arms of Canada are the official coat of arms of the Canadian monarch and thus also of Canada.
-They incorporate many distinctive Canadian elements such as the maple leaves, and the reference to the French Royal Arms in the fourth quarter which replace or add to those derived from the British.
+The royal arms of Canada are the official coat of arms of the Canadian monarch and thus also of Canada.
+They incorporate many distinctive Canadian elements such as the maple leaves, and the reference to the French royal arms in the fourth quarter which replace or add to those derived from the British.

-The arms are used as a mark of authority by various government agencies and representatives, including the Prime Minister and Cabinet, the Speaker of the House of Commons, most courts (including the Supreme Court), and, formerly, Parliament, and on the cover of Canadian passports.
-Since 1962, a banner of the arms, defaced with a variant of the Queen's cypher, has formed the Royal Standard of Canada, for use by the Canadian sovereign.
-The personal flag of the Governor General has featured the crest of the arms of Canada on a blue background since 1981.
+The arms are used as a mark of authority by various government agencies and representatives, including the Prime Minister and Cabinet, the Speaker of the House of Commons, some courts and, formerly, Parliament, and on the cover of Canadian passports.
+From 1962 until her death in 2022, a banner of the arms, defaced with a variant of the Queen's cypher, formed the Royal Standard of Canada, for use by the Canadian sovereign.
+The personal flag of the governor general has featured the crest of the arms of Canada on a blue background since 1981.

 On 15 February 2008, the House of Commons was granted its own heraldic symbol following a request by Commons Speaker Peter Milliken to the Canadian Heraldic Authority.
 The new symbol for Parliament is a badge of the escutcheon in the Arms of Canada superimposed on the mace used by the House of Commons as a symbol of its authority derived from the Crown.
 The Senate was granted a similar badge on 15 April 2008, using its own mace.
 Parliament as a whole has been granted the right to use the escutcheon of the Arms of Canada, superimposed over the maces of the Commons and Senate in saltire.

 In June 2008, MP Pat Martin introduced a motion into the House of Commons calling on the government to amend the coat of arms to incorporate symbols representing Canada's First Nations, Inuit and Métis peoples.